Detection of Gravitational Wave Signals from Precessing Binary Black Hole Systems using Convolutional Neural Network: Performance on O1, O2 and O3 data

-{\it Events from GWTC-2}: In our analysis of GWTC - 2 events, 5 have been declared as the precessing and 2 have as the aligned signals.
-While, for the other two events the two detectors show disagreement in their results.
-The events GW190412 and GW190521 were reported to indicate the precession with $\chi_p$ posterior distribution constrained away from zero.
-For these two events, our analysis is in agreement with this as well as with Fairhurst et al.~\cite{precessionSNR}.
+\textbf{Events from GWTC-2:} We tested nine GW events (See Table-\ref{tab:GWTC2}) from the second catalog, GWTC-2, with our trained NN model.
+Four events ( $\text{GW}190915\_{235702}$, $\text{GW}190519\_{153544}$, $\text{GW}190412$, $\text{GW}190521$), and two ($\text{GW}190728\_{064510}$, $\text{GW}190828\_{063405}$) have been identified as the precessing and aligned signals respectively.
+The prediction from both CNN models (trained with H1 and L1 noise) is consistent with each real event data from H1 and L1.
+However, for $\text{GW}190408\_{181802}$, $\text{GW}190707\_{093326}$, our trained classifiers show disagreement in their predictions.
+The events GW190521 \cite{estelles2022detailed} and GW190412 \cite{rodriguez2020gw190412} were reported to indicate the precession with $\chi_{p}$ posterior distribution constrained away from zero.
+Our prediction for these two events is consistent with several published works ~\cite{estelles2022detailed, rodriguez2020gw190412, precessionSNR, hoy2022evidence}. \\

-{\it Events from GWTC-3}: All the four events have been declared to be precessing by both the detectors.
-GW200129\textunderscore 065458 has been reported to have an inferred $\chi_p$ of $0.54^{+0.39}_{-0.39}$.
-However, the inference has been shown to be sensitive to the waveform model used.
-For the other events the $\chi_p$ posteriors are broad and uninformative.
-However, the precession effects for those events can not be disregarded.
+\textbf{Events from GWTC-3} We only analyzed four events from GWTC-3.
+Our classifiers identified all four events as GW signals from the precessing systems (See Table-\ref{tab:GWTC3}). $\text{GW}200129\_{065458}$ has been reported to have an inferred $\chi_{\text{p}}$ of $0.54^{+0.39}_{-0.39}$ \cite{gwtc3}.
+However, inference is shown to be sensitive to the choice of the waveform model.
+The $\chi_{\text{p}}$ posteriors are broad and uninformative for the other events \cite{gwtc3}.
+Thus, the precession effects of those events can not be disregarded.